Chapter 1. Overview

 NetworkManager now clearly indicates that WEP support is not available in RHEL 9.

-The MultiPath TCP (MPTCP) code in the kernel has been updated and upstream Linux 5.19.
+The MultiPath TCP (MPTCP) code in the kernel has been updated from upstream Linux 5.19.

 For further details, see New features - Networking.